-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans usually costing more.
-The lender can agree to lock in an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer spans usually costing more.
+A lending institution may agree to hold an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.